Perfectionism prevents us from starting and finishing meaningful work.

 Perfectionism can prevent you from finishing projects.

 Incomplete works fill my desk and my garage.
 Occasionally, I run across them.
 Sometimes I see an obvious flaw and know why it is incomplete.
 But sometimes I can’t imagine why I did not finish the work.
-I pull it out and begin to work on it for a few moments and then quickly put it away.
+So I pull it out, begin working on it for a few moments, and then quickly put it away.

 I fear that the project will not be good enough.
 I fear what mistakes others may find when they look closely.
 But most importantly, I fear that others will see me as a failure.
-If I do succeed, I will have created a standard I will not be able to reach in the future.
+But, on the other hand, if I succeed, I will have created a standard I will not reach in the future.

-Michael Law says that “At its root, perfectionism isn’t really about a deep love of being meticulous.
-It’s about fear.
+Michael Law says that “t its root, perfectionism isn’t really about a deep love of being meticulous.
+IIt’sabout fear.
 Fear of making a mistake.
 Fear of disappointing others.
 Fear of failure.
 Fear of success.”

 Sometimes fear will keep me from even starting a project.